danie11am/danie11am.github.io/portfolio.md

 title: Daniel's Portfolio
 ---

-I love creating delightful software products through coding.
-I often work on iOS apps using SwiftUI/Swift/Objective-C these days, but I have also built backend services and often used other languages and technology.
+I love creating delightful software products.
+These days I often work on iOS apps using SwiftUI/Swift/Objective-C, but I have also built backend services and often used other languages and technology.

 <br/>